-- If a class implements two interfaces that declare the same method, then the same method will be used by clients of either interface. - The methods that implement an interface must be declared public. - The type signature of the implementing method must match exactly the type signature specified in the interface definition.
+- If a class implements more than one interface, the interfaces are separated with a comma. - If a class implements two interfaces that declare the same method, then the same method will be used by clients of either interface. - The methods that implement an interface must be declared public. - The type signature of the implementing method must match exactly the type signature specified in the interface definition.